tysmithnet/react-starter/README.md

 another popular style where you have directories for "types" of application pieces e.g. /components, /services, /containers.
 I prefer this because I believe it fosters good programming practice.
-1. Tests should live next to the files they test.
+1. Unit Tests should live next to the files they test.
 When tests are in a complete separate directory structure, it's very easy to forget to move the test when refactoring the location of some domain code.
+Integration tests or e2e tests should live in a central location.
 1. Files should follow a predictable naming convention.
 I prefer dot separated files of the form:
 `domain.clarifier.sub-clarifier.ext` e.g. `auth.domain.ts`, `auth.user.service.ts`